-Change the group ownership with chgrp
+Change the group ownership with 'chgrp'

 - To chgrp command is used for changing the group ownership only.
 The root user has the right to change the group ownership of files and directories.
-Regular user have the right to change the group ownership to one of the groups they are a members, and only if they are the user owners of a file or directory - # chown group1 dir # Change the group ownership of dir to group1 - # chown -R group1 dir # interactively change the group ownership of dir, as long as its files and subdirectories, to group1
+Regular user have the right to change the group ownership to one of the groups they are a members, and only if they are the user owners of a file or directory - # chgrp group1 file.txt # = chown :group1.
+Change the group ownership of file.txt to group1 - # chown group1 dir # Change the group ownership of dir to group1 - # chown -R group1 dir # interactively change the group ownership of dir, as long as its files and subdirectories, to group1

-Change the group ownership with chgrp
+Change the group ownership with 'chgrp'